DoraQi/XiangQi/README.md

 This is a novice programmer's attempt at creating a playable game of Chinese chess (XiangQi)

 ## User Story
+- As a user, I want to play a custom game by adding multiple XiangQi pieces onto the board
+- As a user, I want to be able to move pieces
+- As a user, I want to be able to capture pieces
+- As a user, I want to be able to play and win a classic game against a friend
 - As a user, I want to try again when I made a typo and entered an invalid input
-- As a user, I want to be able to add multiple XiangQi pieces onto the board
-- As a user, I want a classic game of XiangQi to be set up ready to be played
-- As a user, I want to be able to move and capture pieces
-- As a user, I want to be able to play and win a classic game against a friend
-- As a user, I want to make sure all moves made are valid moves